ItsKamatis/KRNN/README.md

 ## Overview

 KRNN Stock Price Prediction is a project that leverages the **K Rare-class Nearest Neighbour Classification (KRNN)** algorithm to predict stock prices using time-series data from the NASDAQ 100.
 Inspired by the research paper "[KRNN: k Rare-class Nearest Neighbour Classification](https://www.sciencedirect.com/science/article/abs/pii/S0031320316302369)" by Xiuzhen Zhang et al., this project implements a modified version of Microsoft's Qlib [`pytorch_krnn.py`](https://github.com/microsoft/qlib) to address the challenges of imbalanced classification in financial data.
+### THIS VERSION IS NOW OUTDATED AND INCOMPLETE.
+Since last update a new and improved version of the project has been under construction.
+The new version is currently under testing and will be released.
 ## Table of Contents

 - [Overview](#overview)